 On being the best version of yourself

-We recently received this email from Jess Joswick, the CEO behind Backbone Creative (and one of our Sponsors!), and we wanted to share it with you all because we think it’s super valuable information!
+We recently received this email from Jess Joswick, the CEO behind Backbone Business (and one of our Sponsors!), and we wanted to share it with you all because we think it’s super valuable information!
 Enjoy!

 The hard parts about running a business or launching a startup aren’t just decisions to be made or tasks to be done.
 It’s the emotional rollercoaster part.
 The highs are really high and the lows…well, I don’t even have space to get into how shitty those feel.